 Beef is not typically known as a lean type of meat.
 A good rule of thumb when looking for leaner beef is to make sure it has 5 grams of fat or less per 3-ounce serving.
 Eaten in moderation, lean beef can be part of an overall low-fat diet.
 A common issue with the leanest cuts of beef is that they are often tough and chewy.
 By using a slow cooker to prepare pot roast, you will get the protein, vitamins, and minerals that beef has to offer while enjoying the tender meat in a very easy and hands-off cooking method.

 This hearty, warm dish includes carrots, mushrooms, green pepper, and fire-roasted tomatoes, making it a complete meal and perfect for a cold winter night.
 If you are feeding a crowd or want an accompaniment, the pot roast can be served with roasted or mashed potatoes or egg noodles.

-- Heat a large non-stick pan coated with cooking spray over medium-high heat.
-Brown the meat for approximately three minutes per side.
+Heat a large non-stick pan coated with cooking spray over medium-high heat.
+Brown the meat for approximately 3 minutes per side.
 Carefully remove the meat from the pan and place it in the slow cooker on top of vegetables.

-- Pour the canned tomatoes over the meat and drizzle the Worcestershire sauce on top of everything.
-Cover and cook on low seven to nine hours.
+Pour the canned tomatoes over the meat and drizzle the Worcestershire sauce on top of everything.
+Cover and cook on low 7 to 9 hours.

 Serve and enjoy!